johan0A/Steam-game-update-manager/README.md

 1. Launch the application using `main.py` or the generated executable.
 2. Search for your game
 3. press skip update to skip the update

-## Contributing

-if you want to contribute huuu... dm me I guess ? idk how's this stuff done usually